 8 at The Londoner will feature a decadent lounge area with a firepit at its centre, minimal terrace and breathtaking views of the capital.

 The food is Japanese-inspired small dishes and signature plates including robata, tartare, sashimi and sushi rolls, headed up by ex-Nobu chef Kuenhi Won.

 Out in the Shima Garden, a more refined selection of small eats will be available, as well as a selection of Gyoza Tacos, such as Grilled Lobster and Chilli.

 Drinks will include an impressive Champagne and wine selection, as well as a list of reserve sake and exclusive Japanese whisky.

-Garden House, Cambridge – opening September 2021
+Garden House, Cambridge – open now

 September 2021 will see the launch of Garden House, a new bar and restaurant within Graduate Cambridge hotel on the banks of the River Cam.